Do You Know About These Resources for Military Kids?

 Through a life not of their choosing, they show us firsthand every day how remarkable they are.
-We know they're not perfect--they're kids, after all--but military "brats" are a special breed.
-They tend to be adaptable, worldly, and aware.
+We know they're not perfect—they're kids, after all—but military "brats" are a special breed.
+They tend to be adaptable, worldly, and well-traveled.

 But as the years went by, and the moves along with separations from their dad through deployments and training only increased, it became apparent that military life, in spite of our best efforts at staying positive, did indeed take a toll.
 We were lucky to have a supportive community, along with local resources oriented to military families.
 The saying "it takes a village" about raising children is never truer than when it comes to military life.

 Thankfully, these days there's more support than ever for military kids, so today we're highlighting a few resources.
 And if you don't see your favorite program or resource here, please let us know about it in the comments, and we may add it to our list!